 Use Kanban to request work items to be done by people whose skills are required across teams or have them provide people temporarily as needed.

-Situation within which to use a Focused Solution Team
+When to Use a Focused Solution team

 - A single, cross-functional team is too small to work on an MBI or MVP.